McClatchy: Al Qaeda leadership reporting

+Bankruptcy

-In February 2019, Forman emailed all staff to say about 10 percent of the newspaper chain's employees would be offered voluntary buyouts.
+Amid the Great Recession, McClatchy cut its workforce by 10% in 2008.
+Pruitt left the company in 2012 and was succeeded as CEO by Patrick Talamantes.
+In January 2017, Craig Forman was appointed as the new president and chief executive officer.
+In February 2019, Forman emailed all staff to say about 10% of the newspaper chain's employees would be offered voluntary buyouts.

 On February 13, 2020, The McClatchy Company and 54 affiliated companies filed for Chapter 11 bankruptcy protection in the United States District Court for the Southern District of New York.
 The company cited pension obligations and excessive debt as the primary reasons for the filing.
+The debt obtained from the Knight Ridder acquisition and the decision not to retain any of Knight Ridder's digital division or corporate staff, despite the growing prominence of the Internet and Knight Ridder having a well-respected effort in the space at the time, were cited as contributing factors in the bankruptcy.
 In August 2020, the Court approved an offer by Chatham Asset Management—a hedge fund that also owns a 66% share in Canadian publisher Postmedia—to acquire McClatchy for $312 million.
 The company stated that it would not impose any layoffs, and would honor all existing union agreements.
+Tony W. Hunter was named CEO.

+Divestment and consolidation

+In August 2022, McClatchy sold the Los Banos Enterprise.
 On July 11, 2023, McClatchy laid off the editorial cartoonists of three of its newspapers, Kevin Siers at The Charlotte Observer, Jack Ohman at The Sacramento Bee, and Joel Pett at the Lexington Herald-Leader.
 In November 2023, McClatchy sold its Charlotte printing plant to North State Media for $4.65 million.
-The sale was publicly announced in August.
-The plant was developed by The Wall Street Journal in 1982 and sold to the Charlotte Observers parent company in 2013.
-Following the sale, the plant's 30-member staff stayed on at the newly established Charlotte Publishing Company.
+In March 2024, the company dropped its Associated Press wire service.

+In December 2024, Chatham Asset Management-owned magazine publisher a360media (the former American Media, Inc.) was merged into McClatchy, with the company renamed McClatchy Media, and a360media's assets forming the basis of the new McClatchy Lifestyle & Entertainment division.

-In December 2024, McClatchy merged with A360media.
-In May 2025, the company announced the magazines Closer, First for Women, In Touch and Life & Style will cease.
+In May 2025, the company announced that Closer, First for Women, In Touch, and Life & Style would cease publication, with their staff laid off.
+In November 2025, the company closed its Washington, D.C. bureau.
+In July 2026, McClatchy sold the Columbus Ledger-Enquirer and The Macon Telegraph to the National Trust for Local News.